0x42697262/obsidian_files/Notes/__orphans/Machine Problem 2 Documentation.md

 ----
 # Machine Problem 2
-No need to make an interpreter ros this MP, however I think that's much better?
+No need to make an interpreter for this MP, however I think that's much better?
 More info on BNF [[Backus-Naur Form|here]].

 ```